 Uterine Artery Embolization in Mobile, AL

-The board-certified interventional radiologists at Alabama Coastal Radiology provide relief from such painful symptoms using a minimally inbasive procedure called uterine artery embolization (UAE).
-Learn more about this fibroid treatment option and what to expect during your procedure when you call to schedule your appointment at any of our 8 locations throughout Mobile, Alabama and its surrounding communities.
+The interventional radiologists at Alabama Coastal Radiology, P.C. provide relief from such painful symptoms using a minimally invasive procedure called uterine artery embolization (UAE), and are all board-certified by the American Board of Radiology.
+Learn more about this fibroid treatment option and what to expect during your procedure when you call to schedule your appointment at any of our 8 radiology clinics throughout Mobile, Alabama and its surrounding communities.

 What Is Uterine Artery Embolization?